SeriousOldMan/Simulator-Controller/Docs/Backlog.md

   4. Controller action and voice command to enable/disable data collection

 #### Race Center
-  1. Show # of pitstops and the corresponding laps of all cars
-  2. Command to transfer the currently chosen setup to the "Pitstop" tab fields.
+  1. Command to transfer the currently chosen setup to the "Pitstop" tab fields.

 #### Setup Advisor
   1. General detection of counter steering in the telemetry analyzer